 Sample Policy: Standards of Professional Coaching Conduct

-Note: The following sample policy is an excerpt from a prepublication manuscript due to be published in 2013: Lopiano, D.A. and Zotos, C. (Publication 2013) The Athletics Director’s Handbook: A Comprehensive Practical Guide to the Management of Scholastic and Intercollegiate Athletics Programs.
+Note: The following sample policy is an excerpt from a prepublication manuscript: Lopiano, D.A. and Zotos, C. (Publication 2014) The Athletics Director’s Desk Reference.
 Champaign, IL: Human Kinetics.
 The nature of this subject reflects a philosophical position about the proper conduct of educational sport that could be different from other equally viable perspectives.
 Thus, changes in this policy may be required to conform to other perspectives.
 However, care should be taken about changes in policy expectations related to student-athlete’s health and safety.
 Do not use this sample policy without customizing for your institution, and if necessary, having the document reviewed by institutional legal counsel or higher administration to ensure consistency with local, state, and federal laws and institutional policy.

 1.0 Supervisory Responsibilities of the Athletics Director.
 The Athletics Director or designee shall be responsible for administering policies and procedures that specify standards of professional coaching behavior.